fanboykun/doz-validator/README.md

+# Important: You should just use a validation/schema validation library that follows <a href="https://github.com/standard-schema/standard-schema"> standard schema </a> like <a href="https://zod.dev/"> Zod </a>.
+This project is just a way i use to learn typescript

 # Doz Validator
-## Don't use this, this is just the way i lean typescript

 A powerful, type-safe validation library for TypeScript/JavaScript with zero dependencies.